Where to Dine Outdoors in San Diego Right Now

 $$$$

-How to book: Check their website for each location's hours and reservations.
-Walk-ins are accepted if seating is available.
+How to book: Check the website for each location's hours and reservations.

 Available for Reservations